 What was the genesis for A Crisis of Peace: George Washington, the Newburgh Conspiracy, and the Fate of the American Revolution?

 David Head: It actually started one day at the gym.
-I was listening to an audiobook, William Hoagland’s Whiskey Rebellion: George Washington, Alexander Hamilton, and the Frontier Rebels Who Challenged America’s Newfound Sovereignty.
-In a background section, Hoagland, a left-wing critic of the founders, discussed the event as definitely a conspiracy.
+I was listening to an audiobook, William Hogeland’s Whiskey Rebellion: George Washington, Alexander Hamilton, and the Frontier Rebels Who Challenged America’s Newfound Sovereignty.
+In a background section, Hogeland, a left-wing critic of the founders, discussed the event as definitely a conspiracy.